opencoff/sigtool/README.md

 ### How is the private key protected?
-The Ed25519 private key is encrypted in AES-GCM-256 mode using a key derived from the user's pass phrase.
+The Ed25519 private key is encrypted in AES-GCM-256 mode using a key derived from the user's pass-phrase.

 ### How is the Encryption done?
 The file encryption uses AES-GCM-256 in AEAD mode.
 The encryption uses a random 32-byte AES-256 key.
+This key is mixed in with the header checksum as a safeguard to protect the header against accidental or malicious corruption.
 The input is broken into chunks and each chunk is individually AEAD encrypted.
 The default chunk size is 4MB (4 * 1048576 bytes).
-Each chunk generates its own nonce from a global salt.
+Each chunk generates
+its own nonce from a global salt.
 The nonce is calculated as a SHA256 hash of the salt, the chunk length and the block number.

 ### What is the public-key cryptography?